Last Updated: March 2018

 I think Scala will carve out a niche for enterprise microservices, AI and big data analysis.
 I doubt it will usurp Java as a general purpose language, but it's worth learning.

-I like the idea behind Kotlin, but it's definitely geared towards Android app development.
-The problem is there are so many mobile app development platforms already and the interesting stuff is happening in the cloud now, so I think it could have a limited shelf-life.
+I like the idea behind Kotlin, but I think it's going to be an "also-ran" language.
+It's geared towards Android app development, but there are so many mobile app development platforms already and the interesting stuff is happening in the cloud now.
+I think it could have a limited shelf-life.